2023

 During the summer of 2023, I made tremendous progress in swimming that I have not had for a long time.
 The starting point was knowing how to swim breaststroke about 100m.
 This summer I was determined to practice freestyle swimming to the fullest.
 As I learned at that time, swimming well is not easy, it takes a lot of time, because it requires flexible coordination of many parts.
 At the same time, there was a big difficulty that I chose to self-study.
 To overcome this problem, I had to go to the swimming pool regularly, every day setting small goals such as how many laps I could swim or correct my technique in certain areas.
 In addition, I often ask or take videos of myself to evaluate how the quality is at the end of the day and aim to correct little by little or learn new techniques for the next swim sessions.

 Finally, after 2 summer months (June and July, 2023), I swam 1km in a continuous pool.
 This was an important milestone for me - and it was at that moment that I thought I had succeeded in “knowing how to swim freestyle”.
-I also had thoughts of participating in community events like Aquaman or Ironman to challenge myself when swimming in open water, but I realized that now is not the right time when I still have many things to do.
-Must improve when swimming in the ocean.
+I also had thoughts of participating in community events like Aquaman or Ironman to challenge myself when swimming in open water, but I realized that now is not the right time when I still have many things need to be improved.
 In addition, I’m wondering between swimming to exercise, just in the pool, and open water swimming which is somewhat more dangerous.

 c.
 My favorite job